Multi expression programming: Fitness computation

 Each instruction is evaluated as a possible output of the program.

 The fitness (or error) is computed in a standard manner.
 For instance, in the case of symbolic regression, the fitness is the sum of differences (in absolute value) between the expected output (called target) and the actual output.

 Fitness assignment process

 Which expression will represent the chromosome?
 Which one will give the fitness of the chromosome?

 In MEP, the best of them (which has the lowest error) will represent the chromosome.
 This is different from other GP techniques: In Linear genetic programming the last instruction will give the output.
 In Cartesian Genetic Programming the gene providing the output is evolved like all other genes.

 Note that, for many problems, this evaluation has the same complexity as in the case of encoding a single solution in each chromosome.
 Thus, there is no penalty in running time compared to other techniques.

 Software

 MEPX

 MEPX is a cross-platform (Windows, macOS, and Linux Ubuntu) free software for the automatic generation of computer programs.
 It can be used for data analysis, particularly for solving symbolic regression, statistical classification and time-series problems.
+User interface is created with wxWidgets.